Welcome to our ‘5-minute read’ where we look at Private Residence Relief and Lettings Relief.

 Alex acquired a property on 1 May 2010 and lived in the property until 30 April 2018 when he moves into his new home.
 Alex’s original property is left vacant until it is eventually sold.

-Assuming that the profit on the sale before any reliefs become payable was £100,000, then the differing positions if the sale took place in March 2020 and in May 2020 are as follows:
+Assuming that the profit on the sale before any reliefs become payable was £100,000, then the differing positions if the sale took place in March 2020 (under the old rules) and in May 2020 (under the new rules) are as follows:

-As you can see by delaying the sale until after April 2020, Alex’s chargeable gain has increased by £8,298 (the difference between £12,500 and £4,202).
-If we ignore the capital gains annual exemption and assume that Alex is a higher rate taxpayer then he will have an additional capital gains tax liability of £2,323 (being £8,298 x 28%).
+As you can see by delaying the sale until after April 2020, Alex’s chargeable gain increased by £8,298 (the difference between £12,500 and £4,202).
+If we ignore the capital gains annual exemption and assume that Alex is a higher rate taxpayer, he will have an additional capital gains tax liability of £2,323 (being £8,298 x 28%).

 LR is a tax relief available to reduce any taxable gains arising on the sale of the property, which has at some stage been your main residence, but has also had periods where it has been let out.

-With effect from 6 April 2020, LR will only be available to property owners who have shared occupancy of the home with their tenant.
-In the majority of cases, this relief will no longer be available, potentially giving rise to a substantial capital gains tax liability.
+With effect from 6 April 2020, LR is only available to property owners who have shared occupancy of the home with their tenant.
+As a result, in the majority of cases this relief will no longer be available, potentially giving rise to a substantial capital gains tax liability.